Grahp/Website/pages/Onyx.md

 - **Simplicity, Minimality, Consistency**
 - User-tailored pronunciations, and perfectly consistent phonetics (via Quartz)
-- Minimal orthography (candid and completely enumerated, via Quartz)
+- Minimal mandatory orthography (candid and completely enumerated, via Quartz)
 - Open for user briefing

-## Other Beliefs
+## Beliefs

 - Inconsistencies are annoying when learning.
 They are incredibly dangerous when you have to build on top of a shaky foundation.
 Inconsistencies propagate.
 - Smaller theories are better.
-Smaller theories are easier to learn, easier to build on, easier to understand, easier to maintain, easier to keep consistent, easier to document...
+Smaller theories are easier to learn, easier to build, easier to understand, easier to maintain, easier to extend, easier to keep consistent, easier to document...

 ## Simple Outlines

-As I mentioned, single stroke outlines are largely boring.
+Single stroke outlines are fairly straightforward.
+They are written how you pronounce them, unless they're not.

-Single stroke outlines are written how you pronounce them, unless they're not.
-There are a few conflicts (It wasn't me blame english), but they ~~are~~ will be candid and enumerated.
+There are a few conflicts (It wasn't me, blame english), but they are candid and enumerated.

 See [[Onyx Spec]] for a more in-depth view of the rules.

 ## Complex Outlines

-Note Onyx splitting: Consecutive strokes in multi-stroke outlines are skeletonized.
+For multi-stroke outlines, Onyx Splitting is used.

-What does that mean?
+That means consecutive strokes in multi-stroke outlines are skeletonized.

 Take a word like "helmet".
 In Onyx, it's (only) outline is `HEL/PH-T`.
+Rather than `HEL/PHET` (orthographic) or `HEL/PHEUT` (phonetic), the vowel is dropped.

 What about a large word that you might not have ever seen before?
 Sound it out.